-- While in many cultures the moon has often been seen as a feminine deity, some cultures have depicted the moon as a masculine figure.
-In a myth of the Luyia people of Kenya, for example, the sun and moon were brothers.
-Moon was bigger, brighter and the sun was jealous of the moon.
-The two fought and wrestled and the moon fell into the mud and lost much of its brightness.
+- While in many cultures, the moon has often been seen as a feminine deity, some cultures have depicted the moon as a masculine figure.
+For example, in a myth of the Luyia people of Kenya, the sun and moon were brothers.
+The moon was bigger and brighter, and the sun was jealous of the moon.
+The two fought and wrestled, and the moon fell into the mud, losing its brightness.
 God then stepped in and stopped the fight.
-To keep the two apart, the sun was allowed to shine during the day, and the moon, with the moon marks (from being splattered by mud), was allowed to reign at night.
+To keep the two apart, the sun shone during the day, and the moon was allowed to reign at night with the moon marks (from being splattered by mud).

 - The Egyptians worshipped a male moon god.
 They worshipped Khonsu, the personification of the moon.
 Khonsu was also the deity of time and fertility.
-The ancient Egyptians believed that Khonsu protects travellers during the night, and were often invoked to ask for aid in healing.
+The ancient Egyptians believed that Khonsu protected travelers during the night and were often invoked to ask for aid in healing.
 Khonsu is believed to bless people with increased virility and protect them against wild animals.

 - In Hinduism, the moon has been associated with the Vedic deities Soma and Chandra.
 The moon, for Hindus, is of great significance.
 It represents creation, life, and mortal existence.
 It adorns the head of the great Hindu god Shiva as well.